Last Updated on

 Local people recommend garlic soup and ginger tea as a prophylactic from the AMS.
 I was so scared to get AMS that I’ve undertaken many possible measures to prevent it, thus it’s hard to estimate what helped and what didn’t.
 Nevertheless, I’ve descended from Thorong La with a light head.

-In this chapter, you can calculate an approximate budget of the trek depending on your preferences and necessities.
+In this chapter, you can calculate an approximate Annapurna Circuit budget depending on your preferences and necessities.
 Let’s break up the budget:

 - Ghermu – 1130m

 - Tal – 1700m

 - Tilicho Base Camp – 4150m